datatheorem/strongarm/README.md

 stuff about an object at certain points in code, whatever we want.
 Lots of cool possibilities in this space.

-The more words I put into this document, the more I realize strongarm is either a strong static analysis tool, or an iOS simulator.
+If we rewrite dataflow analysis to do this, strongarm could be seen as either a strong static analysis tool, or an ARM simulator
 It's hard to argue, with the above scheme, that we are not interpreting assembly, or simulating the CPU with extra steps.
 Kind of crazy, I don't know where this could go.
 If it gets advanced enough, we could even port 'dynamic' checks?